Japleen/portfolio/README.md

-# Welcome to Japleen's Portfolio!
+# Welcome to Gupreet's Portfolio!

 ## About Me

-Welcome to my portfolio!
-I'm Japleen, a passionate coder, artist, and wellness enthusiast.
-This portfolio is a showcase of my journey—a blend of technology, creativity, and personal growth.
+Greetings,

+                I am a passionate individual driven by a relentless pursuit of excellence and attention to detail in every endeavor.
+                My journey, anchored in mechanical engineering with a specialized experience on the structure and design of naval ships, has equipped me with a robust foundation in precision engineering and technical prowess.
+                However, my trajectory extends far beyond traditional engineering domains, delving into the realms of technology, data science, and collaborative ventures.
 ## What You'll Find Here

 ### Projects
-Explore my coding projects, where I dive into the fascinating world of technology.
-From web development to software engineering, each project reflects my dedication to innovation and problem-solving.
+Explore my projects, where I dive into the fascinating world of technology.

 ### Artwork
 Immerse yourself in my artistic endeavors.
 I channel my creativity into various forms of art.
 Art is not just a hobby—it's a way of life.